 Description The main facade of the building is at or near the frontage line with an at-grade entrance along the public way.
 This Type is intended for retail use.
-It has substantial glazing at the sidewalk level and typically includes an awning that may overlap the sidewalk.
-It may be used in conjunction with other frontage types.
-An awning that extends over the sidewalk requires an encroachment permit.
+It has

-Size
+Size Ground Floor Transparency:

-Ground Floor Transparency: 75% of frontage minimum
+75% of frontage minimum